Get to know the pioneers of our time! Build a shared vision for the future! Co-create the new!

 As the Chief Innovation Officer of WirtschaftsWoche, Léa Steinacker develops strategies, products, and live experiences for the brand in close coordination with the publisher and the newsroom.
 She is responsible for assessing experimental formats and innovative business models and is a speaker on various digital topics.
 In her bi-weekly column, she analyzes the interaction between technical innovations, humans, and the economy.
 Until March 2017, she served in the role of Digital Scout.
 Prior to joining WirtschaftsWoche, Léa worked for a number of human rights organizations in Bosnia-Hercegovina, Rwanda, and the Democratic Republic of Congo, where she coordinated the evaluation of crisis interventions and analyzed extremists’ propaganda activities in social networks.
 At me Convention she will act as a moderator.

 Martin Weber is the CFO of INFARM, a start-up in the Kreuzberg district of Berlin that aims to revolutionize the urban landscape in just a few short years.
-To help realize its vision, Infarm has researched processes and developed technologies that completely redefine growing food in urban areas.
+To help realize its vision, INFARM has researched processes and developed technologies that completely redefine growing food in urban areas.
 The goal?
-To introduce mini greenhouses and larger vertical cultivation areas (with tall, transparent shelves) in restaurants, malls, hotels and private homes in order to guarantee maximum freshness and eliminate packaging waste for the consumer.
+To introduce mini greenhouses and larger vertical cultivation areas (with tall, transparent shelves) in restaurants, malls and hotels in order to guarantee maximum freshness for the consumer and eliminate food waste due to transportation and other factors.
 In his career to date, Martin Weber has made a name for himself, primarily as a start-up coach.
-He was a start-up accelerator at Startupbootcamp Tel Aviv as well as Marathon Artists in London.
-Before starting at INFARM, he worked as a program manager at EuropeanPioneers, an EU body that supports start-ups.
-Weber will talk about the topic of NEW URBANISM at the me Convention.
+He headed operations at Startupbootcamp Tel Aviv as well as Marathon Artists in London.
+Before starting at INFARM, he worked as a program manager at EuropeanPioneers, an investment-body of the European Commission providing grants to hi-tech startups.

 "We are the new farmers and the city is our farm."